lee-dohm/code-smells/README.md

 > If you see the same code structure in more than one place, you can be sure that your program will be better if you find a way to unify them. <br/>
 > -- *[Refactoring][refactoring]*

+By far the most common code smell, Duplicate Code comes in many shapes and sizes.
+There are the obvious instances where chunks of code are simply copy and pasted around the code base.
+But there are also more subtle instances too where chunks of code are parameterized to one extent or another.
+Figuring out that bits of code are duplicates of each other and how to remove that duplication is what separates beginning developers from intermediate and advanced developers.

 ### Feature Envy

 * p80